0xSiO/matisse-controller/README.md

 in `ControlApplication.raise_error_from_future` if you want to log errors from that thread.
 For an example of a method that runs tasks one-by-one on the Matisse, see `ControlApplication.run_matisse_task`.

+### Adding another PLE procedure
+Currently I've only implemented a PLE scan for the Andor Shamrock 750.
+If you'd like to implement your own PLE procedure, create a separate Python package with a class that has the methods `start_ple_scan`, `stop_ple_scan`, and `analyze_ple_data`.
+It's up to you to implement the scanning logic for your particular spectrometer and CCD setup.
+Modify the Matisse class `__init__` method to use your chosen wavemeter and an instance of your PLE scanning class.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/lucis-fluxum/matisse-controller.